-We signal the level of available capacity and future investment costs over different time periods through the use of TOU prices and controlled load prices.
+We signal the level of available capacity and future investment costs over different time periods using TOU prices and controlled load prices.
 This provides incentives to end consumers to shift demand away from peak periods and therefore reduce the need for future investment costs.